-Discussion Paper: Enhancing Monitoring to Address the CBP Toxic Contaminant Outcomes
+COMMENTS FROM TCW PARTNERS and SUGGESTED REVISIONS: Discussion Paper: Enhancing Monitoring to Address the CBP Toxic Contaminant Outcomes

-Updated Oct 20, 2021
+Updated Nov 8, 2021

-Purpose: The Chesapeake Bay Program Principal Staff Committee (PSC) requested information to enhance the CBP monitoring networks.
+Purpose: The Chesapeake Bay Program Principal Staff Committee (PSC) requested information to enhance the Chesapeake Bay Program (CBP) monitoring networks.
 While the request is focused on the existing CBP networks, information is being included on monitoring needs of selected outcomes in the Chesapeake Watershed Agreement.

 This paper summarizes potential enhanced monitoring to address the Toxic Contaminant Outcomes in the Chesapeake Watershed Agreement.
 The goal and outcomes were developed because of the widespread occurrence of toxic contaminants in the Bay and its watershed (EPA, 2012).
 In tidal waters the impairments from toxic contaminants increased between 2010 and 2016 (fig 1).

-Figure 1 (from Chesapeake Progress)
+Figure 1 (from Chesapeake Progress) Toxic Impairments in the Tidal Chesapeake Bay (2010-2016) (PCBs, polychlorinated biphenyls)

 Executive Summary: 1-2 page summary will be develop for PSC